Bluffton Area New Construction Homes

 Builders do not want to drop their prices because they need to maintain value for their neighborhood.
 This does not mean they will not drop the price but in a market where demand exceeds supply, it is unlikely.
 Giving upgrades to consumers is an easy way for them to maintain the value of the neighborhood while giving the customer a deal in a fashion that will not upset the neighbors.

 Why will they give a deal to a Realtor® you ask?
-Simple repeat business, you as an unrepresented consumer gives the builder just one sale.
+Simple repeat business, you as an unrepresented consumer only give the builder just one sale.
 If the builder works with a real estate agent and gives their client a deal and they bring another buyer to the community your “$5,000 upgrade” is a great return on investment.
 It is a Win/Win for all parties involved.

 Benefits to buyers using an agent to represent them when buying new construction: